What does 0% APR mean?

 • Penalty APR: There may be a penalty APR after a late or missed payment, which is typically higher than the standard APR that kicks in after the promotional period.

-Credit card offers with 0% APR may catch your eye with their promises of interest-free spending.
-And depending on the card, the promotional APR may be for certain purchases, balance transfers or both.
+Credit card offers with 0% APR may catch your eye with promises of interest-free spending.
+That may be possible.
 But it’s still important to do some homework so you’ll know exactly what to expect during and after the promotional interest-free period.

 Related Content